Myocardial Perfusion Scan

 A Myocardial Perfusion scan evaluates coronary artery disease by assessing the blood flow to the heart muscle both at rest and at stress.

 Please advise us beforehand

-Fast 2 hours prior to test then water only.
+Light breakfast 2 hours prior to the test then water only.

 You may be asked to cease certain medications prior to the test.

-Caffeine needs to be ceased 24 hours prior to your appointment (this includes but not limited to chocolate, tea, coffee, cola soft drink, chocolate and energy drinks.
+Caffeine must be ceased 24 hours prior to your appointment (this includes ALL chocolate, tea, coffee, cola soft drink, chocolate and energy drinks.
 Decaffeinated coffee and herbal tea need to be avoided as they may contain some caffeine).

 Wear suitable shoes and comfortable clothing for exercising.

 Allow at least 3 hours for completion of this examination.

 Part 1: REST Scan: You will be given a small injection of a radioactive tracer that is taken up by the heart muscle.
 This injection shouldn’t make you feel any different.
 Following a short wait (10-30 minutes), images will be acquired of your heart.
 This part of the test takes 30-60 minutes.